Bulli Bai case: Accused

-According to the police investigating the case, all the four accused were reported to be influenced by Hindu right-wing ideology.
+According to the police investigating the case, all the four accused were reported.
 The police have linked the creators of the app to alt-right groups inspired by Neo-Nazism.
 The members of these groups call themselves "Trads", short for traditionalists.
-These groups promote rhetoric for genocide of Muslims, Dalits, Sikhs and other Indian minorities.
+These groups promote rhetoric for genocide of Muslims and other Indian minorities.
 The creators of the app had used Sikh religion names to mislead people.
 According to Mumbai Police, this could have caused religious enmity and violence.
 On 9 March 2022, the Delhi Police filed a charge sheet, charging the accused persons with offenses including Section 153A (Promoting enmity between groups), Section 153B (causing disharmony), 354A(3) (Sexual harassment), and 509 (insulting the modesty of a woman) of the Indian Penal Code.

-On 29 March, the court granted bail to two men alleged of creating the apps, on humanitarian grounds adding that the accused was the "first-time offender".
+On 29 March, the court granted bail to two men accused of creating the apps, on humanitarian grounds adding that the accused was the "first-time offender".